NativeScript/docs-v8/development-workflow.md

 - [Code Samples](https://market.nativescript.org/?tab=samples&framework=all_frameworks&category=all_samples)
   - The NativeScript team provides a collection of high-quality code samples you can add to your applications.
 Perusing the code samples is a great way to get familiar with what NativeScript can do, as well as find the code you can use on your next app.
 - [Books and Videos](https://www.nativescript.org/books-and-videos)
-  - Browse our collection of NativeScript books and videos, including the free-to-download NativeScript book by Nick and Mike Brainstein.
+  - Browse our collection of NativeScript books and videos, including the free-to-download NativeScript book by Nick and Mike Branstein.
 - [NativeScripting](https://nativescripting.com/)
   - The third-party NativeScripting site has many video courses to teach you everything you need to know about NativeScript, including a collection of free courses to help you get started.